sridevirella/crowdcomputing-masters-main-project/README.md

 **Steps to run complete system** ( To run any component, refer to the component's `Run` section for clear instructions.)

 * Open a terminal and start the Mosquitto broker using the command `net start mosquitto`.

+* Go to your browser and type `localhost:15672` and login with credentials user name=`guest` and password= `guest` and make sure the RabbitMQ instance is running.

 * Open a new terminal and start all the microservices instances of the middleware broker using command `./mvnw spring-boot: run`.